Skip to main content

 Will a bank release money to pay for a funeral before probate?

-Most banks will pay a funeral director's invoice directly from the deceased's account, even if the balance is above the probate threshold and probate has not yet been granted.
+Most banks will pay a funeral director's invoice directly from the account, even if the balance is above the probate threshold and probate has not yet been granted.
 You will need to provide the funeral director's itemised invoice along with the death certificate.
 Contact the bank's bereavement team to arrange this.

 What happens if someone has accounts at multiple banks?